FTCSolar/sundat-parallelworks/README.md

 #### sundat_runner_v1
 Single site design optimization using a KMZ file and SunDAT JSON script

+#### sundat_runner_v1_coordinates
+Single site design optimization using SunDAT JSON script that includes coordinate data for regions and obstructions

+#### sundat_runner_v1_single_layout_coordinates
+Single layout service for a single site using SunDAT JSON script that includes coordinate data for regions and obstructions

 #### sundat_runner_v1_multi_kmz
 Multiple site prospecting and design optimization using a collection of KMZ files and a SunDAT JSON script